 Mini Cooper S | Cars

-The Mini, a 1960's British poular culture Icon!
+The Mini, a 1960's British popular culture Icon!

-"You were only suposed to blow the bloody doors off!"
+"You were only supposed to blow the bloody doors off!"
 Michael Cain

 Vehicle - 1968 Mini Cooper S